 As we honor the life and legacy of Senator John McCain, who has died at age 81, we remember all those who have faced a brain cancer diagnosis with courage.
 Sen. McCain lived over a year with primary glioblastoma, an aggressive and persistent form of brain tumor.
 This devastating diagnosis often gives patients only a year or more to live, but ongoing research seeks to find new and better treatment options.

-We consulted Dr. Herbert Newton, a Florida Hospital neuro-oncologist and neurologist with 30 years of experience treating brain and spinal cord tumors, to better understand what makes glioblastoma so incredibly difficult.
+We consulted Dr. Herbert Newton, an AdventHealth neuro-oncologist and neurologist with 30 years of experience treating brain and spinal cord tumors, to better understand what makes glioblastoma so incredibly difficult.

 Glioblastoma spreads quickly and has no cure yet.